psfrolov/psfrolov.github.io/_posts/2015-01-07-using-coverity-scan-with-appveyor.md

 which file names inside ZIP archive are encoded with backslashes as path separators (according to [ZIP format specification][url-zip-format-spec] only forward slashes are permitted).
-As a result such an archive cannot be unpacked on *nix systems (Coverity Scan is using Ubuntu currently).
+As a result, such an archive cannot be unpacked on *nix systems (Coverity Scan is using Ubuntu currently).

-To workaround the bug we need to create custom encoder for ZIP file name entries which means defining .NET class.
+To workaround the bug we need to create custom encoder for ZIP file name entries, which means defining .NET class.
 Can we do this from PowerShell script?
 Yep, we can!
 {% highlight powershell %}
 # Compress results.
 "Compressing Coverity results..."